sdonohoo/forecasting/retail_sales/OrangeJuice_Pt_3Weeks_Weekly/submissions/LightGBM/README.md

 ### Feature engineering

-Only the weekly sales of each orange juice has been used in the implementation of the forecast method.
+The following features have been used in the implementation of the forecast method:
+- datetime features including week number, week of the month, and day of the month
+- weekly sales of each orange juice in recent weeks
+- average sales of each orange juice during recent weeks
+- other features including *store*, *brand*, *profit*, *deal*, *feat* columns

 ### Hyperparameter tuning

-Default hyperparameters of the forecasting algorithm are used.
-Additionally, the frequency of the weekly sales time series is set to be 52, since there are approximately 52 weeks in a year.
+This model mainly involves the following hyperparameters:
+- Hyperparameters of gradient boosting machine (GBM): *num_leaves* (maximum number of leaves in one tree), *min_data_in_leaf* (minimum number of data in one leaf), *learning_rate* (learning rate), *feature_fraction* (ratio of the randomly selected features), *bagging_fraction* (ratio of the randomly sampled data), *bagging_freq* (frequency for bagging), *num_threads* (number of threads), *num_boost_round* (number of training iterations)
+- Lag values for computing the weekly sales in recent weeks
+- Window size and starting point for computing the average sales

+We have conducted a grid search to tune these parameters.
+The range of each hyperparameter is selected based on its importance reported in other places and our intuition about the data.
+The ranges of a few important hyperparameters are as follows
+- *num_leaves*: [50, 80, 100, 200]
+- *min_data_in_leaf*: [100, 200]
+- *learning_rate*: [0.001, 0.002, 0.01, 0.02, 0.1]
+- *num_boost_round*: [100, 400, 1000, 2000]

 ### Description of implementation scripts

-* `train_score.r`: R script that trains the model and evaluate its performance
+* `train_score.py`: Python script that trains the model and evaluates its performance
-* `train_score.ipynb` (optional): R markdown that trains the model and visualizes the results
+* `train_score.ipynb` (optional): Jupyter notebook that trains the model and visualizes the results

 ### Steps to reproduce results

-0. Follow the instructions [here](#resource-deployment-instructions) to provision a Linux virtual machine and log into the provisioned
+0. Follow the instructions [here](#resource-deployment-instructions) to provision a Linux virtual machine and log into the provisioned VM.
-VM.

 1. Choose submission branch and clone the Git repo to home directory of your machine: